 - Wet clothes

-- Basements

-- Attics

-- Concrete foundations

 - Tubs

 - Sinks

 - Toilets

 - Drywall, insulation, or anywhere damaged by flooding

-Water comes into your house through cracks in door and window frames, or through leaks in walls, roofs, showerheads, clothes washers, and faucets.
+Water comes into a building through cracks in door and window frames, or through leaks in walls, roofs, showerheads, clothes washers, and faucets.
 Even the respiration of your houseplants can increase humidity in your home.

-An inexpensive hygrometer, available at home improvement stores, will tell you whether the humidity in your house is at an appropriate level (30 to 55 percent).
-Humidity varies with the seasons, but high humidity can also be a result of roof leaks or an unvented bathroom.
+An inexpensive hygrometer, available at home improvement stores, will tell you if the humidity in your house is at an appropriate level (30 to 55 percent).
+Humidity varies with the seasons, but high humidity can also be a result of roof leaks or a bathroom with no vent.